mistakia/league/docs/constitution.md

 **Interpretive Note:** _Note that a two-week period of Inactivity, under the Offences section, is grounds for permanent suspension._

+**Lineups**

+13. Only active players in the starting lineup will become locked when their team’s scheduled game begins.

 ## Article VI

 > INAUGURAL ROOKIE DRAFT